Matt Murdock (Marvel Cinematic Universe): The Void

+This version is implied to be the incarnation portrayed by Ben Affleck in the film Daredevil (2003) and deleted scenes from its spin-off Elektra (2005), but never explicitly stated.

+Infiltrating Oscorp

+In an alternate 2016, Daredevil breaks into Oscorp tower.
+He gets to the rooftop and engages in a brief fight with Spider-Man, informing him that Norman Osborn is hiding something sinister, and eventually knocks Parker unconscious as he escapes.
+Jeanne Foucault / Finesse, posing as an intern, works with Daredevil to infiltrate Oscorp and spy on Osborn.

 Reception

 Critical response

 Brian Lowry of Variety praised Cox's portrayal of the character, while Mike Hale, writing for The New York Times, called Cox's performance as "divided", praising him as Murdock but criticizing him as Daredevil.
 IndieWire's Liz Shannon Miller, reviewing season one, praised the performances of the cast, especially D'Onofrio, Curtis-Hall, and Cox.